This tutorial assumes that you understand the basics of entering Crayta’s CREATE mode and have some experience building levels.

 Adding A Robot

-Preview the game by pressing and holding D-PAD DOWN.
+Preview the game by pressing and holding the menu button on controller or pressing F5 on keyboard.

 Tech Tip: Preview Often

 There are two modes in the Crayta CREATE mode.
 Edit mode and Preview mode.
-To change between them, press DOWN on the D-PAD.
+To change between them, press and hold the menu button on controller or pressing F5 on keyboard.

 Edit mode: Here is where we can build our game world, add entities and change their properties.
 When you do anything in this mode it is saved.
 In this state, your game is not running, so entity behaviours such as movement won’t occur until we Preview or Run our game.